 Check the consent checkbox and click Next.

-In the Select repository page that appears, connect your GitHub repositories to your GCP project as follows:
+In the Select repository page that appears, connect your GitHub repositories to your Google Cloud project as follows:

 a.
 Confirm the correct GitHub account has been selected.